Aubreymcfato/newclues/clues_.md

 ##e The Web is a Wide World.

 [25](http://www.cluetrain.com/newclues/#25).
-In 1991, [Tim Berners-Lee](http://en.wikipedia.org/wiki/Tim_Berners-Lee) used the Net to create a gift he gave freely to us all: the World Wide Web.
+In 1991, [Tim Berners-Lee](http://en.wikipedia.org/wiki/Tim_Berners-Lee) used La Rete to create a gift he gave freely to us all: the World Wide Web.
 Thank you.

 [26](http://www.cluetrain.com/newclues/#26).
 Tim created the Web by providing protocols (there's that word again!) that say how to write a page that can link to any other page without needing anyone's permission.